ausseabed/qax/docs/user_manual_qax_FinderGC.rst

     QAX GUI input breakdown

-When the MBES Grid Checks plugin is selected the the QAX interface will change to show the inputs that work with the plugin.
-As shown in the screenshot it is Survey DTM's.
+When the MBES Grid Checks plugin is selected, the QAX interface will change to show the inputs that work with the plugin.
+As shown in the screenshot, it is Survey DTM's.

 #.
-Check tools - Used to select the plugin you want to run in this case mbesgc
+Check tools - Used to select the plugin you want to run, in this case MBES Grid Checks
 #.
 Folder icon - Used to select the surface files you want to check.
-Will open independant popup for selection
+Will open independent popup for selection
 #.
 Remove file - you can remove files and of the x buttons not highlighted or the clear all files button
     .. note::
         Profile selection is not implemented in the current version of QAX